acf-quizbowl/acf-quizbowl.github.io/packet-submission-guidelines.md

 * For ACF Fall-level difficulty – ACF Fall 2012, ACF Fall 2017, and ACF Fall 2018
 * For ACF Regionals-level difficulty – ACF Regionals 2010 and ACF Regionals 2019
 * For ACF Nationals-level difficulty – ACF Nationals 2017, ACF Nationals 2018, and ACF Nationals 2019

-## How to submit your packet

-**Document format**

-Please submit your packet as a .doc, .docx, or .rtf file.
-Submit all questions in 10-point Times New Roman font.
-Your document should have 1-inch margins on all sides.
-PDFs, .odt, .html, .txt or any other formats are **not acceptable**.

-*If editors cannot open your packet on the first try, they will return your packet to you and have you re-send a fixed version before it is considered submitted for fee purposes.*

-**Document Name**

-Please follow the following file-naming scheme when submitting packets:

-    <Tournament Name> <Year> – <School Name> <Team Name or Letter>

-For instance, if UC Irvine’s A team is submitting a packet for 2015 ACF Regionals, it should be named:

-    ACF Regionals 2015 – UC Irvine A

 ## Discounts/Penalties